 Expect to see over 30 more advanced visual and audio plugins in DaVinci Resolve 17 Studio.
 There are dozens of visual effects including stylized video effects from analog noise to a pencil sketch, lens reflections, dirt removal, analog damage, face refinement, patch replacer, film grain, and de-flickering, and many more.

 This set of features included only in DaVinci Resolve’s paid version will help you to correct alignment errors and excessive color.
 This means you can always have better control over your viewer’s eye line, and keep their attention right where you want it.

-As you can see, DaVinci Resolve has some pretty powerful tools on both versions of the program.
+As you can see, DaVinci Resolve 17 has some pretty powerful tools in both versions of the program.
 The paid version, DaVinci Resolve Studio, may appeal mostly to those working on more advanced post-production.

 However, there are one or two compelling reasons that could make solo filmmakers or small teams want to invest in it, too.
-With DaVinci Resolve’s price being so affordable, there’s not much to hold you back from making stunning audiovisuals.
+With DaVinci Resolve’s price being so affordable, there’s not much to hold you back from creating stunning content.